 Update, 10/15: From my experimentation, I’ve learned that allowing the broth to cool some when my slow cooker times out overnight really helps the gel factor.
 I’ve been cooking this two days at a time, adding veggies the second day and allowing the pot to go off for a few hours at night produces an awesome gel.

 Nutritionals not provided because it’s going to depend entirely on what ingredients you use, but we’re talking a small number of carbs related to whatever veggies you use.
 And since you don’t eat the actual vegetables, I’m confident it will be minimal.

 Have you made an easy slow cooker bone broth?
 How did yours work out?

-*New Atkins for a New You suggests that fatigue, lightheadedness, constipation and leg cramps indicate a need for sodium and balancing electrolytes when first transitioning to a low carb regime.
-The diet initially has diuretic effect.
+New Atkins for a New You suggests that fatigue, lightheadedness, constipation, and leg cramps indicate a need for sodium and balancing electrolytes when first transitioning to a low carb regime.
+The diet initially has a diuretic effect.
 A cup of broth twice a day is one of the suggested remedies.